SMS language: Pragmatics and context in interpretation of ambiguous shortenings

 Recipients may have to interpret the abbreviated words depending on the context in which they are being used.
 For instance, should someone use ttyl, lol they may mean talk to you later, lots of love as opposed to talk to you later, laugh out loud.
 In another instance, if someone were to use omg, lol they may mean oh my god, laugh out loud as opposed to oh my god, lots of love.

 Therefore, context is crucial when interpreting textese, and it is precisely this shortfall that critics cite as a reason not to use it (although the English language in general, like many other languages, has many words that have different meanings in different contexts).

 SMS language does not always obey or follow standard grammar, and additionally the words used are not usually found in standard dictionaries or recognized by language academies.

+A 2024 study found that using abbreviations in texting makes the sender seem less sincere, and leads to fewer replies.